bro4all/Cplusplusexpert/lib/lab02/README.md

 **bool empty()** - returns true IFF the array is empty

-**void append(std::string data)** - append data to end of array, if capacity is zero set it to 1, otherwise double array capacity if this is over capacity
+**void append(std::string data)** - append data to end of array, double array capacity if this is over capacity

 **void swap(unsigned pos1, unsigned pos2)** - swap the string in position1 (pos1) of the array with the string in position2, throw an exception if either position is out of bounds